 Currently, the arrival of non-native insect species is continuing at a steady pace .
 In addition, the opening of new markets or outlets and the nature of the imported products significantly expand the source areas of the insects transported.
 Thus, Asia recently became the dominant source of invasive insect species (>30%) in Europe at the expense of North America, once the majority (Figure 3).

 Nowadays, species qualified as “emergent” (because they have never previously been introduced in a continent other than the one of origin ) have become predominant.
 This is the case, for example, of the Asian hornet detected in France in 2004.

-There is an acceleration in the rate of expansion of exotic insects.
-Alien species that have become established in Europe over the past two decades have a faster average rate of expansion than those that arrived just after World War II .
+There is an acceleration in the rate of expansion of non-native insects.
+Non-native species that have become established in Europe over the past two decades have a faster average rate of expansion than those that arrived just after World War II .
 Many of them colonized almost the entire continent in less than fifteen years, while most species established in the first half of the 20th century took several decades to achieve this.
 Several examples indicate that this expansion rate is independent of the origin of the introduced insect (Figures 4 and 5).